Sussita (car): The 13/60 and Decline

 In 1970, the Sussita 13/60 was launched in station wagon, pickup, and sedan (Carmel Dukes) versions.
 Built on the chassis of the Triumph Herald 13/60, it used the same 1,296cc engine (61 hp) and gearbox.
 These kits (chassis, engine, transmission, and more) were supplied by Triumph and used in all subsequent models, including under the "Rom Carmel" brand, until production ceased in 1978.

 Autocars declared bankruptcy in November 1971.
 In 1974, a new company called Rom Carmel was established to continue production of Autocars' models.
 From 1976 to 1978, Rom Carmel manufactured the 1968-model Sussita pickup with a 1,300cc Ford engine.
 The final Sussita rolled off the line in August 1978.
 The Rom Carmel plant closed permanently in 1981.

 Legacy

-Today, the Sussita is a cherished classic in Israeli automotive history.
+Today, the Sussita is a classic car in Israeli automotive history.
 A persistent urban legend claims that camels were fond of chewing on the car's fiberglass body panels.
-The Sussita's story—of ambition, ingenuity, and industrial rise and fall—was the subject of the 2021 Israeli documentary Sussita, directed by Avi Weissblei.
+The history of the Sussita, including its development and eventual decline, was documented in the 2021 Israeli film Sussita, directed by Avi Weissblei.

 In October 2024, the Haifa City Museum opened an exhibition titled Sussita, showcasing the full history of the iconic Israeli car, including documentation from its African journey.